-Student Folders - Upon admission to the program, each student is assigned a folder located in a file cabinet in the Student Lounge located in the Speight Plaza building.
+Student Folders - Upon admission to the program, each student is assigned a folder located in a file cabinet in the Student Lounge located at 811 Washington Avenue.
 Information about meetings and class activities, as well as messages from faculty and staff are placed in the folders.
 Students should check their folders frequently.
-After the school's move to its new location, students will be given a new location for receiving messages.